limaelton-dev/limaelton-dev/README.md

 ### Hello World!
 I'm Elton or... iCroud in games  👋😄

-- 🌱 I’m currently learning LARAVEL
+- 🌱 I’m currently learning LARAVEL, and love it
 - 📫 How to reach me: eltonlima.contato@gmail.com
 - 😄 Pronouns: He/Ele
 - ⚡ Fun fact: i love games but never owned a console